Pgoel95/Electrical-vehicle-insights/README.md

 - Many electric vehicles in Washington State are equipped with substantial battery capacities, making them suitable for daily commuting and medium-distance travel.
 Overall, reducing the need for frequent recharging.
 - **TESLA** dominates the electric vehicle market in Washington state most likely due to their advanced technology, extensive range and strong performance.
+- The year **2013** has the highest count of electric vehicles, indicating a significant adoption rate during this year.
+This may have been driven by the introduction of popular electric vehicle models and increasing public awareness of electric vehicles.